janizde/class-bound-components/README.md

 ### `classedComponent(options)`

-Creates a new `ClassedComponent` from an options object with the following properties
+Creates a new `ClassedComponent` from an options object with the following properties.
+Properties except `className` are optional.

 <!-- prettier-ignore -->
 |Name|Type|Description|